-Among the new technologies serving tomorrow, artificial intelligence, robotics and drones occupy a special place.
-With these technologies, China intends to make the Greater Bay Area an example in ecology.
+Among the new technologies at the service of tomorrow, artificial intelligence, robotics and drones occupy a prominent place.
+Thanks to these technologies, China intends to make the Greater Bay Area an example in terms of ecology.

 Financial investments in these areas are significant in China but also globally.
 If we take the example of drones, more and more amateurs or professionals decide toinvest in drones .
-The global commercial UAV market was valued at 1,7 billion end 2017 and could reach 179 billion by 2025 according to a report by Orbis Research.
-It is therefore a segment in full expansion.
+The global commercial drone market was valued at $ 1,7 billion at the end of 2017 and could reach $ 179 billion by 2025 according to a report by Orbis Research.
+It is therefore a growing segment.

 New technologies and environmental challenges

-How are these new tools articulated with the idea of a greener city?
-The opportunities are many and many research in progress.
+How do these new tools fit in with the idea of a greener city?
+The opportunities are numerous and much research is underway.
 If we continue with the example of drones, their potential uses are varied.
-The University of Science and Technology of Hong Kong (Hong Kong University of Science and Technology) uses these flying objects to sniff the emissions of ships that dock at the various commercial ports in the area and ensure that the fuels used are compatible with regulations.
+The Hong Kong University of Science and Technology (Hong Kong University of Science and Technology) uses these flying objects to sniff emissions from ships docking at various commercial ports in the area and ensure that the fuels used are compatible with regulations.

-Another example is artificial intelligence, which can process a lot of data, for example to optimize the use of energy or traffic flows.
+Another example with artificial intelligence, which can process a lot of data in order, for example, to optimize the use of energy or the flow of traffic.

 In Europe, what about the cities of tomorrow?